Skip to main content

 The FBI on Friday informed Congress it has reopened its review of White House frontrunner Hillary Clinton’s use of a personal email server when she was secretary of state and to know whether there is classified information in new emails that have emerged in its prob.
 The FBI had said in July its investigation was finished but reopened the investigation after discovering new mails “that appear to be pertinent.”
 The disclosure raises the possibility of the FBI reopening the criminal investigation involving the Democratic presidential nominee just days before the election, although it is not clear if that will happen.

-The Questions Of Insecurity In Nigeria
+The Beginnig Of Education In Nigeria